Skip to main content

 LinkedIn

 Daniel uses his technical background to utilise the advanced ML and AI models as tools in our product.
-He is currently leading the Expense Automation product area focusing on reducing the manual work on expenses as much as possible to 0.
-He is on a long journey to deliver value and a smooth expense experience for our customers using the right tools.
+He currently spearheads the Expense Automation product area, focusing on maximising efficiency by minimising manual intervention in expense management processes.
+He is committed to a sustained effort of delivering value and a seamless expense experience for our customers by employing the most appropriate technological solutions.

 Related Articles